Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Introduction

-On the experimental front, the BESIII ~\cite{BESIII:2020jan,BESIII:2018ccy,BESIII:2017ylw,Liu:2019tsi, Zhang:2019tcs, Yang:2018qdx, BESIII:2016gbw, BESIII:2021mfl, BESIII:2015tql, BESIII:2021pvy, BESIII:2015kin}, BarBar~\cite{BaBar:2014xzf}, Belle~\cite{Belle:2006idb} collaborations and the CLEO collaborations~\cite{CLEO:2011ab, CLEO:2004arv, CLEO:2009dyb, CLEO:2009svp, CLEO:2005rxg} have conducted measurements of some semileptonic decay processes involving $D$-mesons.
-Among these investigations, only the BESIII collaboration~\cite{BESIII:2018qmf, BESIII:2018sjg, BESIII:2023wgr, BESIII:2021drk, BESIII:2023opt, BESIII:2021tfk} and the CLEO collaboration~\cite{CLEO:2009ugx,CLEO:2009dyb} have conducted studies of the semileptonic decay processes of $D_s$-mesons into the scalar mesons $a_0(980)$, $f_0(500)$, and $f_0(980)$, all of which processes involve $u$ and $d$ quarks.
-Specifically, the BESIII collaboration made the first experimental observation of the semileptonic decay process involving the $a_0(980)$-meson.
-Utilizing a dataset of $e^+ e^-$ collisions collected at a center-of-mass energy of $3.773~\rm{GeV}$, corresponding to a significance of $2.93~\rm{fb^{-1}}$, and with an absolute branching ratio on the order of $10^{-4}$, they reported the first observations of the decays $D^0 \to a_0(980)^{-} e^{+} \nu_{e}$ and $D^+ \to a_0(980)^{0} e^+ \nu_{e}$.
-The significance of these observations reached $6.4~\sigma$ and $2.9~\sigma$, respectively~\cite{BESIII:2016gbw}.
-Compared with the increasing experimental insights into the light scalar mesons such as $a_0(980)$, the experimental data on the heavier scalar meson $a_0(1450)$ with $(m_{a_{0}} \approx1.439 ~\rm{GeV}$, $J^P = 0^{+})$ remain extremely scarce, and its semileptonic decay process $D \to a_0(1450)\ell \nu_{\ell}$ has not been systematically measured in experimental studies.
-This lack of data imposes limitations on our understanding of the internal structure of scalar mesons and their classification within the hadronic spectrum.
-Furthermore, regarding the semileptonic decay process $D \to a_0(1450)\ell \nu_{\ell}$, it is important to note that observables associated with decay process featuring the $a_0(1450)$-meson in the final state can also provide valuable insights towards a deeper comprehension of the intrinsic properties of scalar mesons.
-Consequently, undertaking a detailed investigation of the $D \to a_0(1450)\ell \nu_{\ell}$ semileptonic decay is of critical importance.
+As the lightest particle containing a charm quark ($c$-quark), semileptonic decays of $D$-meson have a simpler decay mechanisms and final state interactions, which can provide an ideal platform for investigating the properties of meson or diquark state.
+On the experimental side, the BESIII ~\cite{Liu:2019tsi, Zhang:2019tcs, Yang:2018qdx, BESIII:2016gbw, BESIII:2021mfl, BESIII:2015tql, BESIII:2021pvy, BESIII:2015kin}, BaBar~\cite{BaBar:2014xzf}, Belle~\cite{Belle:2006idb}, and CLEO collaborations~\cite{CLEO:2011ab, CLEO:2004arv, CLEO:2009dyb, CLEO:2009svp, CLEO:2005rxg} have measured some semileptonic decay processes involving $D$-mesons.
+Among them, BESIII collaboration made the first experimental observation of a semileptonic decay process involving light scalar state $a_0(980)$.
+Utilizing an $e^+ e^-$ collision collected at a center-of-mass energy of $3.773~\rm{GeV}$, corresponding to an integrated luminosity of $2.93~\rm{fb^{-1}}$, BESIII reported the observations of decays $D^0 \to a_0(980)^{-} e^{+} \nu_{e}$ and $D^+ \to a_0(980)^{0} e^+ \nu_{e}$.
+The measured absolute branching fractions are on the order of $10^{-4}$, with significance of these observations reached $6.4~\sigma$ and $2.9~\sigma$, respectively~\cite{BESIII:2016gbw}.
+Compared with the increasing experimental and theoretical studies on light scalar state such as $a_0(980)$, experimental data for the heavier $a_0(1450)$ are remain scarce, and semileptonic decay process $D \to a_0(1450)\ell \nu_\ell $ has not been measured experimentally.
+This lack of data limits our understanding of the internal structure of light scalar states and their classification within the hadronic spectrum.
+In this regard, the semileptonic decay process $D \to a_0(1450)\ell \nu_\ell $ with the $a_0(1450)$ in the final state can provide valuable insights into the intrinsic properties of scalar states.